Commercial Lunar Mission Support Services: Overview

 Dozens of different commercial, private and public missions to the Moon are planned for the coming decades, so the Commercial Lunar Mission Support Services (CLMSS) project intends to provide a sustainable communications and navigation infrastructure.
 While the signed agreement covers missions to the Moon, there is the potential to apply a similar service for Mars in the future.

-ESA will be the anchor customer for services from Lunar Pathfinder which will be the first dedicated lunar communications relay spacecraft when it launches in 2025.
+ESA will be the anchor customer for services from Lunar Pathfinder, a dedicated lunar communications relay spacecraft and a precursor to the Moonlight Initiative constellation, launching in 2026.

 Lunar Pathfinder

-SSTL Lunar, the Lunar Pathfinder service provider, offers lunar communications for commercial and institutional customers in support of prospecting, exploring, and ultimately utilising the far side of the Moon.
-Lunar Pathfinder’s communications relay service will be a mission enabler, providing the vital bridge between Earth and the lunar surface.
+SSTL Lunar, the Lunar Pathfinder service provider, aims to offer lunar communications for commercial and institutional customers in support of prospecting, exploring, and ultimately utilising the far side of the Moon.
+Lunar Pathfinder's communications relay service will be a mission enabler, providing a vital bridge between Earth and the lunar surface.
 Exploring the far side of the Moon, particularly the South Pole Aitkin Basin, is a key area for future robotic and human exploration due to its chemical and mineral composition.
 The stable elliptical orbit of Lunar Pathfinder will allow for long duration visibility of the Southern Lunar Hemisphere each day, with maximum opportunities for the transmission and reception of data between Earth and the lunar surface.

 As well as offering communication services to orbiters and lunar surface assets, Lunar Pathfinder will also host some navigation and science experiments: